Round-Lobed Hepatica – Anemone americana

 Description

-Habitat: It is commonly found in prairies and open woodlands.
+Habitat: It is commonly found in woodlands and along the edges of forests, often climbing over other vegetation.

-Distribution: Downy phlox is native to North America.
+Distribution: Blue Ridge greenbrier is native to eastern North America.

 Occurrence